autobrr/autobrr.com/docs/installation/intro.md

 ## After installing

 Once autobrr is running, head to the [Configuration guide](../configuration/autobrr.md) to set up your [indexers](../configuration/indexers.md), IRC connections and download clients.

+Stuck at any point?
+Ask in the [community](../community.md); there are over 5,500 people on the Discord, and plenty of them have set up exactly what you're trying to build.